Kelly Clarkson Chokes Up Honoring Reba McEntire

 "I've been a fan of Reba since I was a little girl," the American Idol alumna said.
 "Her voice has always felt nostalgic for me.
 Even as an adult, there's something about her tone and her storytelling that just feels like home.
 Sometimes when we meet our heroes, it doesn't always pan out how you hope.
 But meeting Reba, being friends with her and eventually becoming family has been one of the highlights of my life, truly."

-Speaking on a more personal level, Clarkson then started to tear up as she continued to praise her husband's stepmother.
+Speaking on a more personal level, Clarkson then started to tear up as she continued to praise McEntire, who used to be married to the father of Clarkson's hubby.

 "So, thank you so much Reba for listening to me vent as an artist.
 Thank you so much for comforting me on the phone through my tears like a friend," she said, getting a bit choked up.
 "And thank you for being a really rad grandma to my kids."